osu-cs290-sp19/final-project-cs290_final_group_24/README.md

 * NO.3 Zhiyi He

 ## Introduction
 In this project, we will do a website that introduct some main Avengers from "Avenger Alliance" (Marvel movie).
 In here, you will see the special skill of each hero;their personal data; their time line in the Marvel universe; their own background stories.
 As a fan of Avengers, you can leave a message under your favorite Avenger and say what you want to tell him/her.
-Users can also directly iump to the hero's page by searching for the name of the superhero.
+Users can also directly jump to the hero's page by searching for the name of the superhero.

 ## Get Start
 Just want to show how to display a part of the code